 If you want to expand your business by investing in commercial property to use as offices or warehouse space for your company, you can remortgage your primary property to raise the funds you need.

-How Do I Remortgage One House to Buy Another Property?
+How Does Remortgaging Work to Buy Another Property?

-Remortgaging your home to buy another property works in a similar way to a normal remortgage – the main difference is you simply remortgage for more than the amount outstanding on your existing mortgage.
-This allows you to release equity to use as a deposit on a new property or buy it outright with no mortgage.
+Remortgaging your home to buy another property works similarly to a normal remortgage, with the main difference being that you remortgage for more than the amount outstanding on your existing mortgage.
+This allows you to release equity which can then be used as a deposit for the new property or, in some cases, you could purchase it outright without a mortgage.

-Buying a second property after remortgaging will incur certain fees and costs, for example:
+Remortgaging your house to buy another property will incur certain fees and costs, for example:

 - Other rental fees: if you’re planning on renting out your second property after you've remortgaged, there may be additional fees such as the cost of estate agents

-You may be fortunate in that remortgaging your first property gives you enough funds to cover any outstanding mortgage you have while leaving you with enough money to pay for a second property in full.
-However, it's likely that won't be the case and you'll end up with 2 mortgages after you've released equity from the first property to fund a deposit for the new property.
+You may be fortunate and find that remortgaging your first property provides enough funds to cover your outstanding mortgage while releasing enough equity to purchase a second property outright.
+However, it's more likely that this won’t be the case, and instead, you'll use the additional released equity from the first property to fund a deposit for the new property, leaving you with 2 mortgages.
 These mortgages will most likely be with different lenders and will be completely separate products.
-They may both be residential mortgages or one may be a buy-to-let and one residential.
+They could both be residential mortgages, or one could be buy to let while the other remains residential.

 What Should You Consider Before Remortgaging to Buy Another Property?